NetherGamesMC/support/docs/gdpr-data-erasure-requests.md

 You can send a data erasure request by choosing "Account Deletion" at https://ngmc.co/request.
 You will be required to sign-in with your Xbox account.

 In addition, per EU regulation, you can request a full copy of the erased data in either a JSON or CSV format.
 We reserve the right to delete internal company data from those data batches not directly linked to your account.
-You can request this via our live chat by choosing "Chat with us" at [ngmc.co/request](https://ngmc.co/request).
+You can request this via our ModMail services within our [Discord server](https://discord.gg/ng).

 ## Data Erasure Scope